OlegWock/makyo/README.md

 - [ ] Support for personas
   - [ ] Essentially just a preset with name, icon and chat settings (model, temperature, system prompt)
   - [ ] When creating new chat, parameters are copied + chat is associated with persona, but user can change any parameter
+- [ ] Better 'New chat' screen: suggest user some pre-defined questions or continue one of recent chats
+- [ ] Optimize frontend build size
 - [ ] Semantic/vector search across messages
 - [ ] Support for perplexity.ai provider